 The number of stock in wilderness is also considered to determine if a stock capacity level could be established in addition to an overall visitor capacity level.
-The number of stock is controlled by trailhead quotas, party-size limits on and off trail, visitor service-day limits placed on commercial services (appendix B), and grazing-capacity limits placed on individual meadows and forage areas.
-In addition, stock use is a component of the overall visitor-capacity framework.
+The number of stock is controlled by trailhead quotas, party-size limits on and off trail, visitor service-day limits placed on commercial services

+(appendix B), and grazing-capacity limits placed on individual meadows and forage areas.
+In addition, stock use is considered as integral within the overall visitor-capacity framework.